doublechaintech/daas-with-github-actions/README.md

 * Learn more with github actions https://github.com/features/actions
 * Go to [MODELSAMPLES.md](/MODELSAMPLES.md) to try more samples.

+This is a full stack app running on Github Actions, includes

+* MySQL
+* Redis
+* App Server(Caucho Resin)
+* React Frontend

 ## 1.1.
 Step #1: Fork Me